istio/istio.io/content/docs/concepts/security/index.md

     caption="Istio Security Architecture"
     >}}

-Istio security provides strong identity, powerful policy, and transparent TLS encryption to protect your services and data with AAA (authentication/authorization/audit).
+Istio security provides strong identity, powerful policy, transparent TLS encryption and AAA (authentication/authorization/audit) to protect your services and data.
 The goals of Istio security are:

 * **Security by default**: no changes needed for application code and infrastructure